-In 2016, sixteen countries will be in the process of transitioning out of Gavi support while five will have reached the end of Gavi support and will be fully self-financing vaccines
+In 2016, sixteen countries are in the process of transitioning out of Gavi support while five have reached the end of Gavi support and will be fully self-financing vaccines

 Gavi’s support is based on countries’ ability to pay and intends to put countries on a trajectory towards financial sustainability.
 Countries co-financing obligations rise as their national income grows until they reach a threshold after which Gavi support is phased out over a five-year period.
 At the end of this process, countries are fully self-financing vaccines.

 Countries are eligible to apply for new vaccine support from Gavi when their Gross National Income (GNI) per capita is below or equal to $1,580 on average over the previous three years.
 Countries must also fulfil a number of criteria depending on the vaccine they are applying for, as described in the application guidelines.

 Gavi’s health strengthening support (HSS) is offered following the same income criteria as for vaccines.
 Additional criteria specific to countries in the accelerated transition phase are presented below.

 In November 2013, the Gavi Board agreed to strengthen Gavi’s approach to transition (formerly referred to as “graduation”) to support countries in the accelerated transition phase.
 This will contribute to the financial and programmatic sustainability of countries' immunisation programmes once Gavi support phases out.

 According to this new approach, countries entering the accelerated transition phase have one additional year (“grace year”) to apply for Gavi new and underused vaccines support (NVS) and can access time-limited investments to support their transition plans.

 HSS support is also available to countries with DTP3 (three doses of diphtheria-tetanus-pertussis vaccine) coverage below 90% and can be provided until they become fully self-financing.